 Amino acids are the building blocks or precursors of proteins.
-As the name implies, amino acid contains amino group (-NH2) and an acidic carboxyl group (-COOH).
+As its name implies, amino acid contains an amino group (-NH2) and an acidic carboxyl group (-COOH).
 With these two groups, an additional hydrogen and a functional side chain (R group) are bonded to a central carbon atom.
-The nature of this R group determines the unique characteristics and the chemistry of the amino acid, thus resulting in various proteins.
+The nature of this R group determines the unique characteristics and the chemistry of the amino acid; thus, resulting in various proteins.
 Proteins are the most diversified group of macromolecules, both chemically and functionally.
-There are 21 different amino acids linked via polypeptide bonds, to make various proteins.
-The amino acid sequence determines the structure and function of the protein.
+There are 21 different amino acids linked via peptide bonds to make various proteins.
+All of them are essential for every organism.

-Essential Amino Acids
+What are Essential Amino Acids?

 Most plants and microorganisms are capable of synthesizing all 20 amino acids on their own from glucose or CO2 or NH3-.
 During the process of evolution, mammals, including humans, have lost the ability to synthesize the carbon skeleton for several of the amino acids.
 Therefore, it is essential to obtain these particular amino acids through the diet.
-Those amino acids that cannot be synthesized in the body, to meet the demand required by the body, are known as ‘essential amino acids’.
+Those amino acids that cannot be synthesized in the body to meet the demand required by the body are known as ‘essential amino acids’.

-Non-essential amino acids are the amino acids that can be produced in our body.
-Even though we can obtain these amino acids through our diets, the human body can still synthesize these particular amino acids.
-These non-essential amino acids are Alanine, cysteine, cystine, glutamine, glutathione, glycine, histidine, serine, taurine, asparagine, apartic acid, and proline.
-Although the non-essential amino acids are readily available in the human body, they can also be obtained from the foods like nuts, grains, meats, fruits and vegetables.
+The non-essential amino acids include 12 amino acids.
+Those are alanine, arginine, cysteine, tyrosine, glutamine, glutamate, glycine, histidine, serine, asparagine, aspartate, and proline.
+Although non-essential amino acids are readily available in the human body, we can also obtain them from food like nuts, grains, meats, fruits and vegetables.

-What is the difference between Essential and Non-essential Amino Acids?
+What is the Difference Between Essential and Non-essential Amino Acids?